SanWieb/sigWah/README.md

 In order to avoid a lot of false negatives, some extra adjustments are made:
 * All spaces are replaced with `\s+`, except at start and end of string:
-It often happens that 2 spaces are behind each other, this solves this problem.
-Example: `WMIC.exe⋅⋅shadowcopy⋅delete`
+It often happens that 2 spaces are behind each other, this solves the problem.
+For example: `WMIC.exe⋅⋅shadowcopy⋅delete`
 * The following variables are replaced:
   * `C:\\` with `\.:\\`
   * `%AppData%` with `\.AppData\.`